Basit-Yar/SpringyFakes-Generator/README.md

 # SpringyFakes-Generator
-To get familiar with the Faker library to generate a fake data
+To get familiar with the Faker library to generate a fake/mock data.